The ONLY Landscaping Email Marketing Guide You Need

 Promotional emails

-These are offers, discounts, and coupons you release to get more customers to directly sign up with you.
+These are offers, discounts, and coupons you release to encourage more customers to sign up with you directly.

 • Gifts or a value add bundled with your core service